 His mastery over each work made the rehearsals a time for excitement and pleasure.
 The result was a concert of great fulfilment for the large, expectant audience, who gave every sign of thoroughly enjoying the works on hand conducted by one of our country’s most promising young maestros.

 His belief in the positive power of music within society is reflected in the wide-ranging projects of which he is currently a major figurehead.
 Ellin’s belief in a musical world without boundaries is equalled by a tireless commitment as a guest artist and as a Music Director.
-This is illustrated by his own ensemble Tafahum, major projects and collaborations at London’s Southbank Centre, a commitment to outreach and development work as well as appearing on stage with leading ensembles across the globe.
+This is illustrated by his recent work in North Yorkshire through the Thirsk Hall Festival and Rural Arts, his own ensemble Tafahum, major projects and collaborations at London’s Southbank Centre, a commitment to outreach and development work as well as appearing on stage with leading ensembles across the globe.
 From 2006-2010 Benjamin was also Music Director of Pembroke Academy of Music in London, which provides vital musical education and opportunities to the young members of the Walworth community.

 In recent seasons Benjamin has performed with the Philharmonia Orchestra, Sinfonia Varsovia, London Philharmonic Orchestra, Jena Philharmonic, Orchestre de Picardie, Hulencourt Soloists Chamber Orchestra, English Chamber Orchestra, BBC Scottish Symphony Orchestra, BBC National Orchestra of Wales, Orchestre National de Lille, Shanghai Opera House Orchestra, Gunma Symphony Orchestra (Japan), St Petersburg Symphony, Orchestre National de Montpellier, Teatro Massimo Palermo, Orchestra del Teatro Regio Turin, Russian State Symphony Orchestra, New Russian Symphony Orchestra, Orchestre National de Lyon, Orchestre Chambre de Catalogne and the Luxembourg Philharmonic amongst others.